grjd/causalityagingbrain/README.md

-# Code and Dataset supplement "The aging human brain: A causal analysis of the effect of sex and age on brain volume"
+# Code and Dataset supplement "A Causal Analysis of the Effect of Age and Sex Differences on Brain Atrophy in the Elderly Brain"

 This repository contains Python 3.6.9 code and data used in the following publication:

 **Citation**

-Jaime Gómez-Ramírez, Miguel A. Fernández-Blázquez, Javier González-Rosa, "The aging human brain: A causal analysis of the effect of sex and age on brain volume" (pre-print on BioRxiv: https://doi.org/10.1101/2020.11.20.391623)
+Jaime Gómez-Ramírez, Miguel A. Fernández-Blázquez, Javier González-Rosa, "The aging human brain: A causal analysis of the effect of sex and age on brain volume" In Press Life https://www.mdpi.com/journal/life

 **Dependencies**